-The transactions with the related parties are performed at the terms equivalent to those that prevails in arm's length transactions.
+The transactions with the related parties are performed at the terms as approved by management.
 Outstanding balances at the end of the year are unsecured, interest free and the settlement occurs in cash.
 There have been no guarantees provided or received against any related party balance.